peterhanania/Discord-Package/README.md

 * Install the dependencies using `npm install` or `yarn install`.
 * Start the app using `npm run dev`.

+## Using Docker

+* Run `docker build -t discord-package-explorer .` to build the image.
+* Run `docker run -p 3000:3000 discord-package-explorer` to start the app.

+and you're good to go!

 ### Credits
 Huge credits to [Andros2091](https://github.com/Androz2091) for the original [source](https://github.com/Androz2091/discord-data-package-explorer).